thekirankumar/bpl-hassio-component/README.md

     host: 192.168.1.10 (optional)
     port: 30001 (optional)
 ```

+3. After copying the files and enabling the configuration, you need to modify the `light.py` file as follows
+Set the `DEFAULT_HOST` in the `light.py` file to the IP of the controller.
+Port will be the default port of `30001`
+Then Set the sensors array to the all the lights and fans at home.
+Every sensor requires a bpl_id to be set correctly mandatorily.

+- `bpl_id` is the `endpoint` XML attribute present in smarthome/zone/device/endpoint in the `sysdb.xml` file.
+To download this file, connect to your BPL controller via FTP and download this file for e.g ftp://bpl@192.168.1.10/home/root/db/sysdb.xml, default username is `bpl`, password is `123`.
+- `unique_id` is the ID which will be the entity id hassio will use internally (can be anything you wish).
+- `name` is a friendly name of the entity which will be shown in the hassio lovelace UI (can be anything you wish)

+4. Make sure that you dont see any errors in the hassio logs page.
+If everything goes well, the sensors you have added in previous step should show up in the lovelace UI > edit > Unused entities section.

 # Conclusion
 Once you have successfully got this up and running, you can uninstall the crappy BPL app and use HA app instead :)